ctalv/code-quiz/README.md

-# Portfolio: Claire Alverson
+# Code Quiz

 ## Description

-This is a webpage to display my work.
+This is a webpage designed to test users on a preset ofcoding questions.

-This was a practice in advanced CSS including but not limited to:
+This was mainly a practice in JS including but not limited to:
+- query seclectors
+- creating and calling functions
-- :root element
+- objects
-- flexbox
+- time intervals
-- grid
+- event listeners
-- linear gradients
+- local storage
-- media query
+- DOM traversal

-Over the course of the bootamp new content will be added.
-This includes all of the smaller weekly challenges (which should sum to 22) and the three group projects.

-Once I am nearing or have graduated, I will modify this README to better align with what employers would look for in a portfolio's README.
+- generating and removing elements

+In the future, a few features will be added:
+- keyup event listener on enter key for start button
+- keyup event listener on enter key for save score button
+- keyup event listener on enter key for "Play Again" button
+- keyup event listeners on 1, 2, 3, and 4, keys for selecting answer choices
+- display if previous questions was right or wrong to user

 ## Installation